Hrrsh-Gupta/Terms-and-Conditions-Summarizer-with-Chatbot/README.md

    ````
    pip install pyinstaller
    ````
-   -Change directory to the project's main folder.
+   - Change directory to the project's main folder.
-   -Run the command listed in `app_build_command.txt` to create the executable.
+   - Run the command listed in `app_build_command.txt` to create the executable.

 ### Acknowledgements